rubensauchelli/platform-template/documentation/api-reference.md

 **Notes:**
 - File size is limited to 20MB
-- Only PDF files are accepted
+- Supported file formats depend on the specific module
-- Files are stored temporarily in OpenAI's secure storage
+- Files are stored securely with controlled access
-- Files are automatically deleted after processing (max 24h)
+- Files may be automatically deleted after processing based on retention policy

-## Data Extraction
+## Data Processing

-### Extract Patient Data
+### Process Data

-Extracts structured patient data from a previously uploaded PDF.
+Processes data based on the specified template and settings.

-- **URL**: `/api/extract`
+- **URL**: `/api/process`
 - **Method**: `POST`
 - **Authentication**: Required
 - **Content-Type**: `application/json`